dmodjeska/portfolio/README.md

 ## Data Science Portfolio - David Modjeska

+* **Predicting FX rate movements** for USD, AUD, CAD, EU, JPY, CHF, and GBP.
+Used machine learning and deep learning.
+Obtained data from FRED, EIA, and Quandl.
+(Python)

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
 With Andrew Greene.
 (R and Python)

 * [Predicting Loan Defaults with Lending Club](https://github.com/dmodjeska/cs109a): Prediction of Lending Club loan defaults with machine learning.
 Kaggle data, project for a course on data science at Harvard University.
 With Dominic Murphy.
 (Python)